XiaoSong9905/CUDA-Optimization-Guide/MemoryModel.md

 * 是什么

 1. on chip (For volta use same physical resources SRAM)
-2. SRAM support random access
+2. SRAM support random access, don't have constrain of burst like DRAM(global memory)
-3. don't have constrain of burst like DRAM
+3. shared memory latency is roughly 20 to 30 times lower than global memory, and bandwidth is nearly 10 times higher.